 "Conversations across boundaries of identity-whether national, religious, or something else-begin with the sort of imaginative engagement you get when you read a novel or watch a movie or attend to a work of art that speaks from some place other than your own...
 Conversation doesn't have to lead to consensus about anything, especially not values; it's enough that it helps people get used to one another."

-The IGE also runs the college's new Global Studies Minor, which can be pursued by students in any major, and sponsors other campus events, residencies, and collaborations.
+The IGE also is home to the College's Global Studies Minor, which can be pursued by students in any major.

 Adam Rosenblatt is Assistant Dean for Global Engagement and an Assistant Professor in Champlain College's Core Division, where he teaches interdisciplinary classes on human rights, global studies, and other topics.
 He holds a PhD from Stanford in Modern Thought and Literature, and has worked at human rights organizations in both the U.S. and Chile.
 Dr. Rosenblatt's research focuses on the philosophy and politics of human rights, and the use of forensic science in the investigation of atrocities.